mrsata/Tips/README.md

 ## Notes

-It's really hard to keep updating... really hard it is...
+It's really hard to keep updating... really hard it is... really...

 ## License